-As noted earlier, the full support assumption is useful because under this assumption, invariance of the feasible payoffs directly follows from the POMDP theory.
-However, this assumption is restrictive, and leaves out many economic applications.
+So in sum, under the full support assumption, the payoff invariance condition holds and hence the folk theorem obtains.
+But the full support assumption is a bit restrictive, and leaves out some economic applications.
 For example, consider the following natural resource management problem: The state is the number of fish living in the gulf.
 The state may increase or decrease over time, due to natural increase or overfishing.
 Since the fishermen (players) cannot directly count the number of fish in the gulf, this is one of the examples in which the belief about the hidden state plays an important role in applications.
 This example does not satisfy the full support assumption, because the state cannot be the highest one if the fishermen catch too much fish today.
 Also, games with delayed observations, and even the standard stochastic games (with observable states) do not satisfy the full support assumption.

-To address this concern, in Section 5, we show that the invariance result (and hence the folk theorem) still holds even if the full support assumption is replaced with a weaker condition.
+To address this concern, in Section 5, we show that the payoff invariance condition (and hence the folk theorem) still holds even if the full support assumption is replaced with a weaker condition.
 Specifically, we show that if the game satisfies a new property called uniform connectedness, then the feasible payoff set is invariant to the initial belief for patient players.
-This result strengthens the existing results in the POMDP literature; uniform connectedness is more general than various assumptions considered in the literature.
-We also show that the minimax payoff for patient players is invariant to the initial belief under a similar assumption called robust connectedness.
+This result strengthens the existing results in the POMDP literature; uniform connectedness is more general than various assumptions proposed in the literature.4 We also show that the minimax payoff for patient players is invariant to the initial belief under a similar assump-